 To add a member, you must inform the Huck Graduate Programs Office of the name and committee role of the person being added.
-A new appointment form will be prepared.
-All committee members will be listed on the form, but only the new committee member, as well as the student and the Program Chair need to sign the form.
-This form must be returned to the Huck Graduate Programs Office for final processing.
+A new Doctoral Committee Signature Form will be prepared in Adobe Sign.
+The student, all committee members, and the Program Chair will need to sign the form.
+The signed form will be routed to the Graduate School and a copy will be provided to the Huck Graduate Programs Office.
 This may take up to three weeks after the Graduate School has received all the documents before changes in committee membership become finalized.